 National Institute of Standards and Technology’s Notify U.S. Service

 Members of the World Trade Organization, such as the European Union, are required under the Agreement on Technical Barriers to Trade to notify the WTO proposed technical regulations and conformity assessment procedures that could affect trade.
 Notify U.S. is a free registration service that captures and makes available for review and comment key information on draft regulations and conformity assessment procedures.
-Users receive customized alerts when new notifications are added by selected country or countries and industry sectors of interest and they can request full texts of regulations.
+Users receive customized alerts when new notifications are added by a selected country or countries and industry sectors of interest and they can request full texts of regulations.

 Proposed EU Member State technical regulations are published on the Commission’s website to allow other countries and interested parties to comment.